SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletshiny.md

 To see how this works, we'll build a shiny app with a leaflet map, where one of the map layers is defined with a user-specified value from an input widget.
 See the app in action [here](https://shiny.sesync.org/apps/leaflet-in-R-shinydemo1/).

-Define an output object called "map" in the server function.
+Define an output object called `map` in the server function.